 For the past 13 years, the tween-focused discount retailer has posted positive comparable-store sales and continues to grow its number of stores.
-The Philadelphia-based retailer cut the ribbon on 125 new locations in 2018, plans to open 150 more this year, and recently expanded into Nebraska, Arizona, and Iowa (it posted its best Q1 opening to date in Cedar Rapids).
+The Philadelphia-based retailer cut the ribbon on 125 new locations in 2018, reportedly opened 150 more in 2019, and recently expanded into Nebraska, Arizona, and Iowa (it posted its best Q1 opening to date in Cedar Rapids).
 It’s only a matter of time before they go international.
-(They expect to reach $1.8 billion in sales this year.)

 “Our two founders, David Schlessinger and Tom Vellios, created a great concept.
 It was, and remains today, unduplicated,” Five Below CEO Joel Anderson told Philadelphia magazine in 2017.
 “And it’s a concept that while it targets teens and tweens is universally appealing.”

-Here are three reasons why Five Below is beating the competition.
+Here are three reasons why Foko Retail customer Five Below is beating the competition.

 Not Your Average Discount Store